 4. Let time pass.
 People with anxiety have experienced episodes many, many times.
 “This too shall pass.”

 1. Defuse.
-“The biggest mistake most people make when anxiety strikes is to get caught up in ‘what if’ thoughts”, McDonagh says.
+“The biggest mistake most people make when anxiety strikes is to get caught up in what if thoughts”, McDonagh says.
 Defusing means approaching anxiety with a “so what?” attitude.
+Example:

 2. Allow.
 By “accepting the anxiety that you feel and allowing it to manifest in whatever way it wishes”, you’re well on your way to dissipating the anxiety.